NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          If not provided, the heat pump backup is modeled with a single stage.
   .. [#] GroundToAirHeatPumpModelType choices are "standard" and "experimental".
   .. [#] Use "standard" for standard ground-to-air heat pump modeling.
-         Use "experimental" for variable-speed coil models, it also supports single-speed ground-to-air heat pumps.
+         Use "experimental" for an improved model that better accounts for coil staging.
          The "experimental" ground-to-air heat pump models with desuperheater are not supported yet, see :ref:`water_heater_desuperheater`.

 HPXML Emissions Scenarios